Wednesday, January 31, 2018

 I also remember my excitement when it was announced he would be going to Brazil to rededicate the Sao Paulo Temple.
 In no time members of the church all over the country gathered in a beautiful celebration to welcome our dear prophet.

-The dancers were divided into four groups- green, yellow, blue and red.
+The dancers were divided into four groups- green, yellow, blue, and red.
 I was part of the green group.
-This event happened in 2002 and I still have a vivid memory of all rehearsals, and the actual day.
-It was pouring rain the WHOLE time, but it was wonderful.
+This event happened in 2002 and I still have a vivid memory of all the rehearsals- so many hours and energy was put into this event!
+On the presentation day it was pouring rain the WHOLE time, but it was wonderful.
 Definitely a day to remember!
-I also volunteered on the Temple Open House.
-I don't think I have pictures though, but it was my very first experience in the temple.

 "My dear associates in the work of the Lord, I implore each of us to prayerfully study and ponder the Book of Mormon each day.
 As we do so, we will be in a position to hear the voice of the Spirit, to resist temptation, to overcome doubt and fear, and to receive heaven's help in our lives".

-In 2011, President Nelson was invited to address Ale and about 400 other students from LDS Business College on their commencement ceremony.
+In 2011, President Nelson was invited to address Ale and about four hundred other students from LDS Business College at their commencement ceremony.
 President Nelson attended LDSBC in 1941.

-Towards the end of his talk, he gave an apostolic blessing on the graduates:
+Towards the end of his remarks, he gave an apostolic blessing upon the graduates:

 "I bless you with the desire to be devoted disciples of the Lord Jesus Christ.
 I bless you with a desire to feast upon His words and apply His teaching in your lives.
 I bless you with health and strength that will allow you to fulfill the measure of your creation.
 I bless you with ability to achieve all of your goals - great, greater, and greatest".

-I am grateful for these men of God, for their teachings, and for the humble experience of hearing from them, and being in their presence.
+I am grateful for these men of God and for their guidance, and for the humble experience of learning from them, and being in their presence.

 Tuesday, January 16, 2018